跳转至

 kubectl apply -f _output/generated-manifest/deployment.yaml

-The following deployment will also create a service listening on port 9102.
+The deployment steps above will create a Kepler service listening on port 9102.

 If you followed the Kepler dashboard deployment steps, you can access the Kepler dashboard by navigating to http://localhost:3000/ Login using admin:admin.
 Skip the window where Grafana asks to input a new password.